rentheroot/Census2Ged/README.md

 # Census2Ged
+Like this project?
+Send a couple dollars my way!
+[Paypal](https://www.paypal.me/ReneeSchmidt)
 ## Purpose
 Converts census transcriptions made in [Genscriber](http://www.genscriber.com/genapps/) to gedcom files.
 You can see some of my posts about Census2Ged [here](https://famgenealogy.blogspot.com/p/my-programs.html)